 This topic has been an ongoing conversation between my husband and me for a number of years.
 Over time, I have observed what happens when my husband has been asked what he does and the responses typically go like this “Oh….you are an artist.
 How interesting…” And then…an awkward change of topic generally ensues.
 Immediately.

-I’ve watched my very laid-back husband just roll with the conversation without getting perturbed about the perceived lack of comfort when the essence of his being is dismissed, albeit unintentionally.
+I’ve watched my very laid-back husband just roll with the conversation.
+He doesn’t get perturbed when the essence of his being is dismissed, albeit unintentionally.
 Over the years, he’s even stopped saying he’s an artist (which I chide him about), I think because he’s been around long enough to have learned that it’s a ticket to “no-wheres-ville” in most conversations.
 Now, he says he’s a Professor of Art.
 People seem to identify a little more with that descriptor.
 If people hang around over time and discuss much with my husband they can’t help but be drawn into a conversation about art at some point.
 It’s his life.
 He lives and breathes art, and to ‘get’ him, one must have an understanding of what is important to him at his core and the top two things are matters of art and faith.

 In recent years, I’ve found myself joining him in the vocation of the artist.
 Now it’s not just about watching my husband navigate the question of “What do you do?”, now I have to navigate it as well.
 I sort of preferred him being in the ‘hot seat’, to be honest; it was more fun being an observer. : )